How We Build and Maintain AI Agents

 • Example and links — at least one documented real run, plus links up to its hub article and across to sibling skills.

-Hand that file to a new team member and they can run the task.
-Hand it to an AI agent and it runs the task the same way.
-The instructions outrank the operator — which is exactly what makes the output consistent.
-One documented task is an agent.
-A library of them is a workforce.
+Hand that file to a new team member or AI agent and both can run the same method.
+The current human request plus safety and permission boundaries outrank stored context.
+The canonical skill governs the method unless the current request explicitly changes it; conflicts are surfaced, not silently resolved.
+One documented task is a skill.
+A library of skills is a toolkit.
+It becomes a workforce only when named agents run those skills with the right context, tools, access, schedules, and execution receipts.
 Ours runs the Content Factory — Produce, Process, Post, Promote — the engine that turns one real recording into articles, clips, and ads.

-The proof: 239 tasks you can browse and download
+The proof: a live task inventory you can browse and download

-We didn’t write the philosophy first and hope.
-We documented our entire operation: 239 tasks across 13 categories — from digital plumbing to Dollar a Day to website QA — mapping to 22 definitive articles.
-As of this writing, 119 are complete, 97 need work, and 23 are gaps.
-Those statuses are public on purpose: an honest scoreboard is what makes a library improvable, and every red gap is a work order, not an embarrassment.
+We did not write the philosophy first and hope.
+We documented the operation as atomic task records across the full delivery line, from digital plumbing to Dollar a Day to website QA.
+The live dashboard reports the current inventory and status buckets.
+Those numbers change, so evergreen prose should not duplicate them.
+An honest scoreboard is what makes a library improvable, and every unsupported completion label is a work order, not an embarrassment.

-All of it is live on the Task Library Dashboard: search the full SOP text, read any skill, copy it, or download all 239 in one free zip.
-The dashboard is the what.
-This page is the how and the why.
-And the build story — how parallel AI workers brought all 239 tasks to standard in a single day — is documented in its own meta-article: How We Turned 239 Tasks Into an AI-Runnable Skill Library.
+All of it is live on the Task Library Dashboard: search the SOP text, read a skill, or download a dated snapshot.
+The dashboard is the current inventory.
+This page is the how and why.
+The historical build story remains at How We Turned 239 Tasks Into an AI-Runnable Skill Library; its number is a dated event, not the current registry count.

 How we build an agent: the loop